General Instructions

 Here are a few tips that you may find useful.

-• Accuracy is important.
+Accuracy is important.
 Try to make folds directly on the lines.
-For some stiffer paper, it may be useful to start the crease for the fold using your finger nail or a ruler in the valley of the fold to get it started at the right place.
+For some stiffer paper, it may be useful to start the crease for the fold using your finger nail in the valley of the fold to get it started at the right place.